 Bone Hawk (tomahawk with various options)

-Greg started planning and designing the Bone Hawk many years ago now to fill a void in the market for a lighter, faster, stronger, better designed, and better built combat tomahawk.
-The Bone Hawk is specifically designed to complement modern combat tomahawk fighting techniques, to handle a vast array of bushcraft tasks, to aid as a dynamic entry device, and finally to be used as a multi-use tool in non-combat scenarios.
-We realized the need for this hawk after receiving various reports from members of the Special Operations community that the tomahawks available to them were either too large and heavy to carry and be readily accessible, or too weak to trust their lives with.
-We also experienced the weakness issue with other tomahawks first hand during one of our Wilderness Survival Training Courses as one of the lighter hawks that included polymer in the construction broke under only light to moderate use.
-The third, yet possibly the most major issue with all tomahawks preceding the Bone Hawk is the lack of modern martial arts inspired design.
-The Bone Hawk is the first ever full tang, dual handle design tomahawk that allows for use in both extreme close quarters, and as a mid-range weapon.
+Greg started planning and designing the Bone Hawk cerca early 2013 in conjunction with US Special Operations Forces to fill the void in the market for a lighter, faster, stronger, better designed, and better built combat tomahawk.
+Later that year the Bone Hawk became the first ever tomahawk specifically designed to complement modern combat tomahawk fighting techniques, to handle a vast array of bushcraft tasks, to aid as a dynamic entry device, and finally to be used as a multi-use tool in non-combat scenarios.
+The Special Operations community members who had initially approached Mr. Bone because the tomahawks available to them were antiquated/inferior designs, too large/heavy to carry and be readily accessible, or too weak to trust their lives with, now have a tool they can depend on.

-Aside from being devastating to soft tissue, the face of the Bone Hawk is of a traditional curved design that can handle most bushcraft chores with ease.
+Aside from being devastating to soft tissue, the face of the Bone Hawk is of a traditional curved design that can handle bushcraft chores with ease.
 It excels at chopping and can be used to whittle and create fine shavings in a choked up grip.
 The rear spike and the pry bar pommel both make our hawks surprisingly effective breaching tools.
 Everyone has down time, including soldiers.
 For this reason, and for maximum utility we added a bottle opener, and hex drivers in the most popular standard sizes to our hawk.